BKLM323100 - Chargeable equity and liabilities: relevant entities and groups: relevant non-banking groups: Type A equity and liabilities

 To avoid double relief, the deduction for high quality liquid assets should be restricted by any amounts which have already been excluded through adjustments for netting.

-Note: High quality liquid assets should be set off against equity and long term liabilities before short term liabilities.
+Note: For chargeable periods ending on or before 31 December 2014, any high quality liquid assets should be set against long term equity and liabilities before short term liabilities.